Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Total mass reconstruction from

 We define the mass bias as the relative distance of each reconstructed mass, $M_{500}^{\kappa}$ (as above-mentioned, evaluated at the $R_{500}^{\kappa}$ obtained from the reconstructed mass profile), to the true mass of the cluster, $M_{500}$:

 We present in Fig.~\ref{fig:kappabias} the bias estimated from all the analysed maps with respect to the true $M_{500}$ for each cluster.
 Orange and purple markers show the bias and uncertainties measured for the NFW and Einasto mass density models, respectively, with the uncertainties from the fits.
-The distributions on the right hand side plot show also the bias per map fit for each cluster.
 The horizontal orange line shows the mean bias for NFW, while the purple corresponds to Einasto.
-Surprisingly, Einasto gives, on average, a more biased estimate of the mass of the clusters.
-The median biases for NFW and Einasto reconstructions are med$(b^{\kappa}) = 0.036$ and 0.179, respectively.
-To address this issue, we come back to the $\Sigma$-profiles presented in Sect.~\ref{sec:massreconstruction}.
+Einasto gives, on average, a less biased estimate of the mass of the clusters.
+The median biases for NFW and Einasto reconstructions are med$(b^{\kappa}) = 0.097$ and 0.086, respectively.
+We identify the origin of the bias from a thorough examination of the $\Sigma$-profiles presented in Sect.~\ref{sec:massreconstruction}.

 We present in Fig.~\ref{fig:nfweinastofits} the relative difference between the fit of the $\Sigma$-profile with NFW and Einasto models and the profiles measured from the convergence maps.
+We observe that for both models the mass density profiles are systematically underestimated for the radial ranges close to $R_{500}$.
+This is then translated into biased mass profiles and, consequently, biased $M_{500}$ estimates.

-Although the overall Einasto fits are a better representation of the $\Sigma$-profiles, NFW fits the intermediate radial ranges better than Einasto.
-We see in Fig.~\ref{fig:nfweinastofits} that Einasto projected mass density fits are systematically biased at $R \sim R_{500}$.
-Since these are the crucial radii that determine $R_{500}$, a precise description of the density here, gives proper $M_{500}$ estimates.
-One could think of improving the fits either by adapting the radial range ad hoc to get a less biased result (given the important role of the outer radii in Einasto fits, we could imagine studying the impact of accounting for the data above $500^{\prime \prime}$, that is, above $\sim 2 - 4\times R_{500}$) or by choosing a more flexible density model.
-As aforementioned, this type of studies have already been done in the literature \citep{meneghetti2014, giocoli2012} and we will not go through those refinements in this work.
-Furthermore, in \citet{cui2018} authors concluded that the NFW model is a good representation of the spherical mass density profile of the clusters in \textsc{The Three Hundred} simulation, even considering different inner radii.
-But in \citet{giocoli2023} authors showed that the \textsc{The Three Hundred} clusters do not follow perfect NFW density profiles.
+One could think of improving the fits either by adapting the radial range ad hoc to get a less biased result or by choosing a more flexible density model.
+As aforementioned, this type of studies have already been done in the literature \citep{meneghetti2014, giocoli2012} and we do not go through those refinements in this work.
+In \citet{cui2018}, the authors concluded that the NFW model is a good representation of the spherical mass density profile of the clusters in \textsc{The Three Hundred} simulation, even considering different inner radii.
+But in \citet{giocoli2023}, the authors showed that \textsc{The Three Hundred} clusters do not follow perfect NFW density profiles.